 What specialist services and expertise are available at or accessed by the educational setting?

-We access specialist support for children as required these include:
+We access external specialist support for children as required these include:

-Most of these services are called in by school, others are accessed via your child’s GP (e.g. paediatrician service).
+Many of these services are called in by school, others are accessed via your child’s GP (e.g. paediatrician service).
 The INCo can offer advice around accessing such support.
-These services help us assess and form a plan.
-We then employ additional staff to help us ‘do’, then the agency is called back in to ‘review’ and re-plan.

 What training are the staff supporting children with SEND had or having?

-Staff access training on a rolling programme depending on the child they are working with.
-Over the last few years support staff received training from Dyslexia Action.
-The Behaviour Improvement Service provided a development package for our Nurture Team.
-The Occupational Therapy, Physiotherapy and Hearing and Vision Impairment Services provided individual training for support staff working with sensory needs.
-We have an in house performance management system for support staff, which identifies needs and targets support.
-Recently, this has included speech and language development, inference training, food hygiene, how to promote a growth mindset, behaviour improvement techniques including positive handling and diabetes training.
+Staff access training on a rolling programme depending on the children they are working with.
+Over the last few years support staff received training from Occupational Therapy (handwriting), Bristol Autism Team and the Hearing and Vision Impairment Services.
+We have an in-house performance management system for support staff, which identifies needs and targets support.
+Recently, this has included speech and language development, inference training, Gem Project, attachment training, behaviour improvement techniques including positive handling and diabetes training.